 Interestingly, older elephants’ brains show no buildup of the amyloid plaques many researchers are linking to Alzheimer’s.
 And though other experts tout the necessity for adequate sleep, enabling the mind the chance to clear away plaques, elephants are stomping over that idea, sleeping as little as two hours each day.

 But a single factor rises above the rest that just could possibly be the main key: socialization.
-Scientific studies increasingly point out the link between isolation and cognitive decline, and also the advantage of preserving reliable social contacts.
+Scientific studies increasingly point out the link between isolation and cognitive decline as found by Fortune Magazine, and the advantage of preserving reliable social contacts.
 Elephants continue being socially involved with close family herds for life, while our human busyness often hinders the sort of important, sustained connections we so desperately require.

 Spending quality time with your senior family members is simpler with a little assistance from the trained caregivers at North River Home Care.
 We’re on hand to help with housework, shopping, cooking, personal care needs, and much more, freeing up valuable time for seniors and their families.

 We’re also accomplished in supporting seniors to become active and involved with the world around them, and can provide transportation and accompaniment to senior centers, exercise programs, and entertaining excursions, together with improving socialization right in their own home with discussions, games, and interesting activities.

 And as we await a cure or at the least an effective treatment option for Alzheimer’s disease, understand that the care team at North River Home Care is fully trained and knowledgeable in specialized dementia care.
 As a result, those impacted by the condition are equipped to live life to their highest possible potential, and family caregivers are given the assistance they need in dealing with a few of the more difficult components of the disease, including sundowning, aggression, wandering, and more.